 EUROPA sails 24 hours a day, seven days a week.
 Sail handling can happen at any moment, so the crew takes turns in being a wake and sailing the ship.
 The Bark EUROPA is registered as a sail training ship and as such you will be mustered as voyage crew.
 This means that, more so than on a passenger ship, you will get extensive safety instructions and you and your fellow voyage crew will be placed in the watch system.
 Participating in sailing and running the Bark EUROPA is a very big part of the overall experience on board.
 On deck you work together with the permanent crew.
 The watch system consists of joining the permanent crew for 4 hours, after which you will be off for 8 hours.

 As one of our captains put it: 'Although it is a sail training vessels requirement that we don’t pamper you like passengers and have to involve you into the day-to-day running of the ship for safety reasons, the watch system is a valuable addition to your experience.
 It will pull you out of your comfort-zone and into the world of tall ship sailing!'

-The trainees are encouraged to participate in a three-watch system, with four hours on and eight hours off and a split ‘platvoet’.
+The trainees are placed in a three-watch system, with four hours on and eight hours off and a split ‘platvoet’.
 Following this system you will have watch at different times every day so you will see a sunrise one day and a sunset the next.
 The watches are named after the colours of the Dutch flag and follow up in the same sequence.
 While on watch you will take turns at the helm, stand lookout and help with sail handling and maintenance.

 A possible watch schedule: